From Lima to Lake Titicaca, these are the best hotels in Peru. Experience a unique part of South American with world-class luxury.

 2. Belmond Sanctuary Lodge in Machu Picchu

 Machu Picchu is by far the most popular destination in Peru.
 Naturally, you’ll also want to visit the ancient Inca ruins in style.
 The best hotel in Machu Picchu is by far the Belmond Sanctuary Lodge.
 Why?
-It is located directly in front of the entrance of the New World Wonder, whereas ALL other tourists will have to stay in the town of Aguas Calientes some 400 meters below and have to take a 30 minutes bus ride.
+It is located directly in front of the entrance of the New World Wonder, whereas ALL other tourists will have to stay in the town of Aguas Calientes some 400 meters below and have to take a 30 minutes bus ride (check out this list of the best hotels near Machu Picchu).

 The unique luxury hotel is quite tiny, and the hotel rooms are not exactly spacious (do get the presidential suite like I did, if you want a large terrace!), but obviously there were major conservative concerns so close to the ruins.
 That being said, the Belmond Sanctuary Lodge has a wonderful hot tub offering a priceless view on Machu Picchu!